bpmn-io/bpmn.io/src/blog/2022/004-bpmn-js-nft.md

   - 'bpmn-js@9.0.3-nft'

 ---

 <p class="introduction">
   We're excited to announce native NFT support in [bpmn-js](https://bpmn.io/toolkits/bpmn-js): Create NFTs from your BPMN diagrams, marvel at others' BPMN creations, and incorporate what works for you into your own BPM story.
 Integrating NFTs directly into our tooling will do wonders for the BPM ecosystem we envision.
 </p>

 <!-- continue -->

 [Non-fungible tokens (NFTs)](https://www.forbes.com/advisor/investing/nft-non-fungible-token/) represent digital assets and get published and sold via online marketplaces.
-Own an NFT and claim that you own the underlying digital asset, own the NFT of your company's invoice process, and claim you own the process itself.
+Own an NFT and claim that you own the underlying digital asset.
+Own the NFT of your company's invoice process, and claim you own the process itself.

 With the new version of [bpmn-js](https://bpmn.io/toolkits/bpmn-js) we ship a native integration of NTFs into the core modeling experience: